 Treatment of Diabetes Insipidus in Children

-Once the diagnosis of diabetes insipidus is made, the child should be admitted to the hospital for inpatient care.
-The goals of inpatient care are to correct dehydration and establish and etiology of diabetes insipidus.
+Once the diagnosis of diabetes insipidus is made, the child should be admitted to the hospital for inpatient care to correct dehydration and establish the etiology of diabetes insipidus.
 Children with pituitary gland lesions that are known to cause central diabetes insipidus should be offered a neurosurgical consultation and surgical intervention if necessary.

-Desmopressin is ineffective in the treatment of nephrogenic diabetes insipidus.
-Thiazide diuretics, amiloride, and indomethacin coupled with a low-solute diet are the mainstay treatment option for nephrogenic diabetes insipidus in children.
+Desmopressin is ineffective against nephrogenic diabetes insipidus.
+Thiazide diuretics, amiloride, and indomethacin, coupled with a low-solute diet, are the stadard treatment options for nephrogenic diabetes insipidus in children.